HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 ## Usage

 You will need to execute the following line each time you start a new shell.
-This will activate the Python environment we are using:
+This will activate the Python virtual environment we are using:

 ```shell
 # On Unix: